ALANNO: An Active Learning Annotation System for Mortals: Introduction

 \section{Introduction}

 We are witnessing an ever-growing demand for data along with the rapid development of machine learning and deep learning algorithms.
-However, everything comes at a price.
-To develop powerful models, we need an abundance of labeled data, which is not easy to come by.
-Oftentimes, the labeling process, i.e., annotation, is the most expensive and time-consuming part of machine learning model development.
-Since the annotation is usually done by humans, it can be quite arduous, which ultimately influences the quality of the dataset.
-Cognitive exertion of the annotators often affects the agreement between them, which ultimately affects the labels.
-This in turn has a detrimental effect on the machine learning algorithm itself, as it is only as good as the data it consumes.
+In particular, we need an abundance of labeled data to develop well-performing models, which is not easy to obtain.
+For many natural language processing (NLP) tasks, the labeling process, i.e., annotation, is often the most expensive and time-consuming part of developing machine learning models.
+The cognitive exertion of human annotators can affect their judgment, which further affects label validity.
+Consequently, this manifests in poor \textit{agreement} -- a proxy for label reliability, which is a prerequisite for validity \cite{artstein-poesio-2008-inter, paun-et-al-2022-statistical}.
+Poor label reliability and validity negatively affect the machine learning algorithm, as it is only as good as the data it consumes.

-Designed to alleviate labeling issues and reduce annotation cost, \textit{active learning} \cite{settles-2009-active} is a special family of machine learning algorithms in which a model can ask questions to explore uncertainty in the data.
-A typical active learning system iteratively queries the most informative instances aiming to achieve the best possible performance with the fewest possible labels.
-The process of selecting instances to be labeled is based on some information criterion, which is called \textit{active sampling}, in constrast to the standard approach to annotation where instances are randomly selected.
-Active learning has been shown to reduce annotation effort with no detriment to prediction accuracy across machine learning applications, e.g., \cite{beluch-et-al-2018-power, zhang-chen-2002-active}, and especially in NLP, e.g., \cite{chen-et-al-2012-applying, settles-craven-2008-analysis, ein-dor-etal-2020-active}, as it is a data-hungry machine learning application.
+Designed to alleviate labeling issues and reduce annotation cost, \emph{active learning} \cite[\textbf{AL};][]{settles-2009-active} is a special family of machine learning algorithms.
+In contrast to the standard random selection of instances for labeling, a typical AL method iteratively queries the most informative instances for the underlying model to achieve the best possible performance with the fewest possible labels.
+AL has been shown to reduce annotation effort across machine learning applications, e.g., \cite{beluch-et-al-2018-power, zhang-chen-2002-active}, especially in NLP, e.g., \cite{chen-et-al-2012-applying, settles-craven-2008-analysis, ein-dor-etal-2020-active}.

-The relationship between active learning theory and practice is on shaky ground.
-While theory suggests that active learning can mostly achieve only modest improvements over standard sampling, in practice one can often achieve exponential reductions in the required number of labeled data \cite{dasgupta-2011-two}.
-In spite of the practical successes, there are a number of challenges involved in deploying a real-world active learning system, e.g., \cite{lowell-et-al-2018-practical, attenberg-provost-2011-inactive}.
-First, active learning in research is mostly analyzed in an idealized scenario, where the model is evaluated using hold-out test sets, which in reality are not available.
-Moreover, active learning methods often struggle with imbalanced datasets \cite{ertekin-et-al-2007-active}, which is a thorny issue that is seldom addressed in practice.
-Bridging the gap between theory and practice requires overcoming these challenges.